 PJ aka Jazz-Mi-Tazz’s Pearl Jam is a beautifully dappled gray Missouri Fox Trotter mare.
 One of PJ’s riders who has autism appeared to be much more engaged when she was riding her.
 PJ consisitently does an excellent job with riders when on the lunge line.
 She loves trail riding, and typically wants to be the leader.
 Her pasture-mate is Baylee; she is PJ’s bff (best friend forever).
 PJ is owned by TLC Riding Academy, Inc. She is the first horse that we ever accepted as a donation.
 She was donated to our program by Jane Leatherland of Humboldt.
 Many thanks to Jane for her generous contribution to our program.

 Gabe is a Gypsy Vanner who was placed in our program in July 2011 by the American Gypsy Horse Angel Foundation.
 He was raised at LexLin Ranch in Rockwood, Tennessee.
 In March of 2012, the AGHAF generously donated him to our program.
 Gypsy Vanners are very laid back; they are excellent selections for therapy horses.
 They have the draft mentality (calmness) in a smaller body.
 We are VERY excited to have him in our program.
-He has started being used quite a bit in therapeutic lessons as either a lesson horse or as the mount for the peer rider.
-We are planning to train Gabe to pull a cart so that we can eventually offer driving as an addition to our program.
+He has been ridden by program riders and volunteers during lessons.
+Gabe has got the smoothest trot ever!!
+Gabe has some beginning training in pulling a cart also.
 Many, many thanks to the American Gypsy Horse Angel Foundation and to LexLin Ranch for their generous spirits!